mattlockyer/composables-998/README.md

 ## Architecture and Design

-CNFTs is intended to be a standard extension to ERC-721, the Non-Fungible Token standard for Ethereum.
+cNFTs is intended to be a standard extension to ERC-721, the Non-Fungible Token standard for Ethereum.

 As an extension, Composables are Non-Fungible Tokens (ERC-721) that can inherit from a standard interface the ability to own and manage other Non-Fungible Tokens (ERC-721) or Fungible Tokens (ERC-20), or both.